 None of the sentences in this pair is true.

-The only consistent way to assign truth values, that is, to have these two sentence be either true or false, requires making “God exists” be true.
-So, Buridan has “proved” that God does exist.
+The only consistent way to assign truth values (being true or being false) requires making the sentence God exists be true.
+In this way, Buridan has apparently proved that God does exist.

 The following sentence is true.